-Where a notice to quit is stated to be by reason of the tenant's1 failure to remedy a breach of any term or condition of his tenancy within the time specified in the notice to remedy2 or within that time as extended3, and it appears to the arbitrator4 that, notwithstanding that the time originally specified was reasonable, it would have been unreasonable to require the tenant to remedy the breach within that time5, then the arbitrator may treat the time as having been extended or further extended and may make his award as if the time had not expired6.
+Where a notice to quit is stated to be by reason of the tenant's1 failure to remedy a breach of any term or condition of his tenancy within the time specified in the notice to remedy2 or within that time as extended3, and it appears to the arbitrator4 that, notwithstanding that the time originally specified was reasonable, it would have been unreasonable to require the tenant to remedy the breach within that time5, then the arbitrator may treat the time as having been extended or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.